 “Bees aren’t the only animals that feed on them, Monica.
 Butterflies, beetles, even birds rely on them, and each of them has an important role in maintaining our ecosystem.
 I’m sure I don’t have to explain what a disturbance in the natural order of things could cause.”

 “No, you don’t.
-And if the dandelions are so important to all of those critters, then they can all go and find more in someone else’s yard.”
+And if the dandelions are so important to all of those critters, then they can all find more in someone else’s yard.”

 Dale started to speak, but Monica cut him off before he could say anything.
 “I know where you’re going, Dale,” she said with the wave of a hand.
 “You were about to tell me for the gazillionth time how important the bee population is to the survival of humans, plants, and animals, and that without them, our food supply would dwindle or completely disappear.
 Does that about cover it?”